CDN Cost Guide: Diagnose the Bill, Choose the Right Calculator, and Validate the Model

 Short answer: what decides CDN cost first?

-• If responses are large, bandwidth usually dominates.
+• If responses are large or regional delivery is expensive, bandwidth usually dominates.

-• If responses are small and request volume is high, request fees often dominate.
+• If responses are small and request volume is high, request fees can dominate.

-• If cache hit rate is low, origin egress can erase expected CDN savings.
+• If cache hit rate is weak or unstable, origin egress can erase expected CDN savings.

 Provider choice belongs on comparison.
 Blended bandwidth-rate math belongs on per-GB pricing.
 Request-fee math belongs on request pricing.
 Traffic evidence belongs on bandwidth measurement.
 Concept confusion belongs on origin egress vs CDN bandwidth.